Sha-Lab/FEAT/README.md

 Running the command without arguments will train the models with the default hyperparamters values.

 #### FEAT Approach
+For FEAT, the embedding of all instances in a task is adapted based on the Transformer.
+The learned model on MiniImageNet and CUB can be found [in this link]().

 ## .bib citation
 If this repo helps in your work, please cite the following paper: